cal-sailing/wind2web/README.txt

 ==================================================================================================================
 This document contains a description as well as the install instructions for the CSC wind data web posting system.
-This system gets wind data from a csc machine running weewx and pushes the data to Appspot Once the data is pushed, Jorrit Poelen has something in place to display it on the ppspot page.
+This system gets wind data from a csc machine running weewx and pushes the data to Appspot.
+Once the data is pushed, Jorrit Poelen has something in place to display it on the appspot page.

 last updated: 08-29-2020
 info: cyril: cyrilbiz@gmail.com